zzhang82/web422/notes/angular-routing-intro.md

 We prefer to cover this topic in a [separate document](angular-routing-existing-app).

 It is not very likely that you will be working with an app that does not yet have routing.
-As a result, we prefer to cover that topic separately, to minimize the distraction from our main message here in this document.
+As a result, we prefer to cover that topic separately, to minimize the distraction from our main message, here in this document.

 <br>